AlePioggia/NoSql-cli-emulator/README.md

 ### 2. Start the environment with Docker compose

-The service supports a sharding switch, via the ENABLE_SHARDING environment variable, when the valu is set to true, sharding is enabled, otherwise it won't be considered.
+The service supports a sharding switch, via the ENABLE_SHARDING environment variable, when the value is set to true, sharding is enabled, otherwise it won't be considered.
 So in order to run the docker containers, using docker-compose there are these two alternatives:

 ```
 # Non-sharding mode